 the GPU model

 Special type used to show that the given device-level operation will be executed with optimal configuration dependent on types of the function’s parameters and the target device architecture specified by ROCPRIM_TARGET_ARCH.
-Algorithms supporting dynamic dispatch will ignore ROCPRIM_TARGET_ARCH and launch using optimal configuration based on the target architecture derived from the stream.

 To provide information about the GPU you’re targeting, you have to